Vanilla-OS/website/_posts/2022-11-01-vanilla-installer.md

 open beta**.
 It is however possible to test it in the current images by following the instructions at the end of the article.

-The installation process is divided in seven steps:
+The installation process is divided into seven steps:
 - Welcome
 - Language
 - Keyboard